Icex0/OpenFirebase/README.md

 This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

+This tool is not affiliated with, endorsed by, or associated with Google LLC.
+This is an independent security research tool designed for legitimate security testing purposes.
 Use of this tool is at your own risk.
 Users are responsible for ensuring compliance with all applicable laws and regulations in their jurisdiction.
-This tool is intended for security professionals and educational purposes only.